 5. Alternating Hammer Curl

-Alternating between arms increases focus and concentration, which makes the mind-muscle connection stronger and helps muscles work better.
+In an alternating hammer curl, you move one arm at a time.
+Alternating between arms increases focus and concentration, strengthens the mind-muscle connection, and helps muscles work better.

 - Stand upright with a dumbbell in each hand, arms fully extended by your sides, and palms facing each other.